 Getwid Gutenberg Blocks Overview

-Getwid is a 100% free collection of 40+ Gutenberg static & dynamic blocks.
+Getwid is a 100% free collection of 40+ static & dynamic WordPress blocks for the Gutenberg editor.
 Three of those blocks let you build highly-customizable sliders, and depending on your content, you need to choose the most suitable one.
 Those are Media & Text Slider, Posts Slider, and Post Carousel.

-Each slider feature individual functionality and scope of application:
+Each slider features individual functionality and scope of application:

 - Media & Text Slider – works best as an image slider WordPress element.
 By default, this block displays heading and paragraph containers allowing you to insert text content over each slider image.
 The Media & Text slider can be used for front page hero sliders, brand messages in the spotlight, or custom-made promo sliders.